Morton's neuroma is nerve pain in the ball of your foot caused by thickening of tissue around the nerve between your toes.

 The exact cause is unknown, but it can occur because of:

 Morton’s neuroma won’t simply go away by itself.
-Your GP or podiatrist may recommend some simple non-surgical treatments you can do at home to help.
+There are several non-surgical treatment options your GP or podiatrist may suggest and some of these are simple things you can do at home.

 They may recommend: